How fast should it go? The wrong question entirely.

 In performance, rhythm serves the story.
 A fight is not merely a display of technique—it must advance character, theme, and plot.
 A villain’s confident advance might be marked by steady, deliberate rhythm; a panicked retreat by chaotic, broken beats.
 Moments of stillness or silence are not interruptions, but potent dramatic tools that can punctuate action or underscore vulnerability.

 Rhythm also helps define character.
-A disciplined warrior may fight with measured control, each movement a metronomic step in a personal code of conduct.
+A disciplined warrior may move with measured control, each movement a metronomic step in a personal code of conduct.
 An untrained brawler, by contrast, may fight in erratic bursts, guided by emotion rather than form.
 Through rhythm, actors can express personality, motivation, and arc—even in the heat of combat.

 Genre plays a significant role as well.
 Comic fights often rely on rhythmic timing to land physical jokes.
 A clumsy pause, a delayed reaction, or a syncopated exchange can elicit laughter as effectively as any line of dialogue.
 Tragedies may use slow, ritualized combat to lend weight and formality to the conflict.
 Historical dramas might evoke martial traditions where rhythm was codified into ceremony.